-Impact Pitch officially opened last Friday with contest applications now being accepted through June 30th.
-While the usual fanfare has been quelled by a stalled economy and a pandemic that has gripped our nation for months, the spirit of the competition could not be more important.
+Impact Pitch officially opened last Friday with contest applications.
+The stalled economy and a pandemic that has gripped our nation for months has quelled the usual fanfare.
+But the spirit of the competition could not be more important.
 With a fresh new contest structure and a live virtual pitch format, this year’s competition is more accessible than ever!
 Presented by Harborstone Credit Union, we are so excited about Impact Pitch!

 In alignment with Business Impact NW’s mission of growing businesses that create jobs in underserved communities, Impact Pitch is about elevating the small businesses that are making communities better.
-The focus has always been less on the competition-side, and more on providing an opportunity for traditionally underserved small business owners who are committed to bettering their local communities to receive targeted technical assistance along with financial incentives and opportunities.
+The focus has always been less on the competition-side, and more on providing an opportunity for traditionally underserved small business owners.
+Committed owners who focus on bettering their local communities will receive targeted technical assistance along with financial incentives and opportunities.
 The competition serves as a framework for effectively delivering that support to as many small business owners as possible under an organizational vision that all business owners have an equal opportunity to succeed.

-This year, the focus remains the same, but the contest structure has been altered in a way that better supports the immediate needs of the small business community.
+The focus remains the same this year however, the contest structure has been altered in a way that better supports the immediate needs of the small business community.
 Business Impact NW’s President & CEO, Joe Sky-Tucker, said in discussing the contest goals: “The need is so massive.
 This year, we’re trying to get as much money into the hands of as many businesses as possible.”
 In response to the uncertainty and social distancing guidelines we will still face in coming months, another major change to the contest structure this year is its culmination in a live virtual pitch event on Thursday, October 8th at 5:30pm instead of the usual in-person event.

 With $30,000 in total prize money, this year’s Impact Pitch will feature cash awards throughout the competition: